AlexeyNelyubov/BackSPA/README.md

-# frontend for FullstackSPAWorkoutList
+# FullstackSPAWorkoutList

-The app functional:
-jwt authentication
-user can create and delete workout with current date the database stores all workouts and users
+The app functional:jwt authentication; user can create and delete workout with current date; the database stores all workouts and users

 ## Project Setup for frontend and backend